All electron GW with linearized augmented plane waves for metals and semiconductors: Results

-As is well known, for every band insulating compound, the bandgap increases in G$_0$W$_0$ as compared to DFT-PBE value.
+As is well known, for every band-insulating compound, the bandgap increases in G$_0$W$_0$ as compared to DFT-PBE value.
 In GW$_0$ the band gap is further increased compared to G$_0$W$_0$, especially for wide gap insulators like LiF.
 We mention in passing that GW$_0$ calculation is a very cheap post-processing step, once G$_0$W$_0$ calculation is finished.
 This is because most of the computational time is spent in evaluating the screened interaction $W_0$, and once this is available, only the convolution Eq.~\ref{Eq:convol3} needs to be repeated several times to determine the self-consistent quasi-particle energies $\varepsilon_\vk$ from Eq.~\ref{Eq:GW0}.

-As is clear from Table~\ref{tab:insu}, our results agree well with previous LAPW work by Jiang and Blaha ~\cite{Blaha_HLO}, and are also very close also to PAW results of Ref.~\onlinecite{PhysRevB.75.235102}.
-The slight difference in the size of the band-gaps between our results and those of Jiang and Blaha ~\cite{Blaha_HLO} is mainly due to the difference in the lattice constants used in the two calculations.
-For example, the computed band-gap of CdS using our code is 1.88 and 2.01 eV in G$_0$W$_0$ and GW$_0$, respectively, while it is 2.02 and 2.18 in Ref.~\onlinecite{Blaha_HLO}.
-If we rerun Gap2 code (used in Ref.~\onlinecite{Blaha_HLO}) on the experimental lattice constant quoted here, the band-gap is very close to our values, namely, 1.90 and 2.04 eV in G$_0$W$_0$ and GW$_0$ respectively.
-We also noticed in passing that somewhat smaller muffin-tin radii in combination with a bit larger plane wave cutoff (``RKmax'') tends to slightly increase the gap (within a percent) in most of the insulators, however, we did not fine-tune these values in our calculation.
+As is clear from Table~\ref{tab:insu}, our results agree well with previous LAPW work by Jiang and Blaha ~\cite{Blaha_HLO}, and are also very close also to PAW results of Ref.~\cite{PhysRevB.75.235102}.
+The slight difference in the size of the band gaps between our results and those of Jiang and Blaha ~\cite{Blaha_HLO} is mainly due to the difference in the lattice constants used in the two calculations.
+For example, the computed band-gap of CdS using our code is 1.88 and 2.01 eV in G$_0$W$_0$ and GW$_0$, respectively, while it is 2.02 and 2.18 in Ref.~\cite{Blaha_HLO}.
+If we rerun Gap2 code (used in Ref.~\cite{Blaha_HLO}) on the experimental lattice constant quoted here, the band-gap is very close to our values, namely, 1.90 and 2.04 eV in G$_0$W$_0$ and GW$_0$ respectively.
+We also noticed in passing that somewhat smaller muffin-tin radii in combination with a bit larger plane wave cutoff (``RKmax'') tends to slightly increase the gap (within a percent) in most of the insulators.
+In our calculations we have not fine-tuned these values.